Driving the Golden Circle Route with Some of the Most Beautiful Waterfalls in Iceland

 We cracked open a bottle of wine and relaxed in the common room chatting with our new friends until it was time for them to pass out.
 We decided to head to Kaffi Krús for dinner – shared a pizza and dessert since everything was again so darn expensive.

-There was a grocery store a few blocks away that was still open at 8pm, so after dinner, we loaded up on some breakfast items for the next day as well as sandwiches to carry us along for lunch.
+Luckily, there was a grocery store a few blocks away that was still open at 8 pm.
+After dinner, we loaded up on some breakfast items for the next day as well as sandwiches to carry us along for lunch.
 Surprisingly, the packaged sandwiches that you find at grocery stores and gas stations throughout Iceland are quite delicious – ones that I would never consider in the states.
 And they’re far cheaper than any restaurant.

 We went to bed dreaming of waterfalls in Iceland with the sound of rain and wind, and were excited to explore more of Iceland!
 The next day we would play by ear based on the weather.
 I was dying to go horseback riding, but if there was wind and rain, it would be a miserable time.
 We decided to wake up and check out a horseback place nearby that I had researched prior, and then do some more sightseeing.
 We’d be heading south to our hotel, Welcome Hotel Lambafell, down near the Skógafoss waterfall, but we were in no rush!